Roasted Pork Tenderloin

 Pin It

-Balsamic Roasted Pork Tenderloin is cooked in a decadent glaze that combines fresh rosemary with the tangy flavor of balsamic vinegar and a little kick of garlic.
-Accompanied by roasted potatoes, this dish offers a well-rounded meal that's as fulfilling as it is flavorful.
+This delicious and easy Roasted Pork Tenderloin is cooked in a decadent glaze that combines fresh rosemary with the tangy flavor of balsamic vinegar and a little kick of garlic.
+Accompanied by roasted potatoes, this dish offers a well-rounded meal that's filling and flavorful.

 Prep Time: 15 minutes